-Publication day is April 1st.
+Publication day was April 1st 2021.
 A perfect date and a perfect cover.
-Here’s a wee bit more about the novel from Linen’s newsletter:

 A compelling story of roots, belonging and kinship set against the powerful backdrop of two houses and the landscape in Kintyre.
 When twins Rathlin and Breacán Doherty approach their twenty-seventh birthday, they come together after an absence to fight for their beloved Ballynoe, a house rich in folklore and holding the ghosts of their parents.
 The revelation of their own secrets and the uncovering of family lies have far-reaching and tragic consequences.

 The wonderful illustration is by the incredible Glasgow-based artist, Penny Sharp.
 You can see more of her work here.

 Laura Waddell, author of Exit, UK Publishing Director and The Scotsman columnist – ‘In many ways a tight, classic family intrique, rich with resentments and estrangements, what distinguishes Almost Then is its strong sense of place… Almost Then is ultimately a story about striving for a sense of home, tense and tender in equal measures.’Laura Waddell’s Scotsman review can be read in full here:

 Sara Sheridan, bestselling author of more than twenty books – ‘a dark drama about the secret bonds of family.
 It felt televisual and I particularly liked the sense of place as the story moved from Glasgow out to the wilds.
 The main characters (twins) were vividly drawn – five stars.’

 Paul Cuddihy, author and host of the Read All About It podcast – ‘Almost Then is an emotional rollercoaster – a gripping story of family secrets that left me a bit breathless by the end.
 It’s a great read.’